The dangers of contract cheating are well known, but did you know sharing your work is also a breach of academic integrity?

 Melissa McInerney moved to Australia in 2013 from a small town in Tipperary, Ireland.
 She began her studies in Occupational Health and Safety (OHS) in 2020, while fighting a personal battle with Endometriosis.

 Continue reading Chronic illness won’t stand in her way

 Academic integrity means acting with honesty, trust, fairness, respect and courage.
 It’s about protecting the quality of student learning, the credibility of your assessments and qualifications, and ultimately the reputation of CQUniversity, its courses and graduates.

 Continue reading Buyer Beware: Crimes and consequences of contract cheating

 From March 2021, CQUniversity will not be renewing its SurveyMonkey subscription, given the August 2020 release of its preferred platform, Qualtrics.

 This means that from March 2021, you will not be able to access SurveyMonkey with CQUniversity’s subscription or retrieve any data.

 Certification of Grades refers to the date that final grades or interim results are released to students.
 On this date, a process occurs during which the final grades or interim results for each HE unit are released for that term.

 The Certification of Grades date for each term can be found in the Key Dates calendar of the CQUni Handbook.
-For Term 1 2020, grades will be released on Friday, 10 July.
+For Term 2 2021, grades will be released on Friday, 5 November.

 Here are the answers to some commonly asked questions about Certification of Grades…